 I don’t usually quote myself in quite this way on here, but I wanted to share a few snippets from Vitamin K and the Newborn (the second edition) with you.
 I wrote it partly for the parents who contact myself, other birth activists and childbirth and human rights organisations having read and encountered really disempowering and sometimes even nasty attitudes in this area.
 This bullying has to stop.

 If you’d like to know more, please see my book, Vitamin K and the Newborn, which has been written for both parents and professionals.
-Or, if you’re a midwife or a birth worker who is interested in learning more, we have a brand new online course on this topic.
+Or, if you’re a midwife or a birth worker who is interested in learning more, we have an online course on this topic.